RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

   - Processor(s):  4
   - Video Memory:  16 MB
   - Network:  Adapter 1 - NAT, Adapter 2 - Bridged Adapter (to local ethernet)
-  - USB Ports:  USB 2.0 (EHCI) Controller
+  - USB Ports:  USB 1.1 (OHCI) Controller

 > ***Note: Guest Additions tools should not be included to allow the exported appliance to be compatible with both VirtualBox and VMware tools.
 The importing user will be instructed to setup this feature.***